 Lastly, I'd suggest trying "Pescado a la Criolla", commonly served with coconut rice on the Colombian coast.
 This recipe, with its tomato, onion, and bell pepper sauce, perfectly complements the sweetness of coconut rice.

 Remember, at the end of the day, cooking is an art, and every artist can tweak the recipe to their liking.
 So don't be afraid to experiment with different ingredients and find your preferred version of coconut rice.
 Bon appétit!

 - 3 cups of rice

-- 2 coconuts pulp and water.
+- 2 coconuts (both flesh and water)

-- 3 tablespoons brown sugar or panela
+- 3 tablespoons of brown sugar or panela

-- 2 teaspoons salt
+- 2 teaspoons of salt

-- Raisins to optional taste.
+- Raisins to taste (optional)

-- 7 cups of water (including coconut water.)
+- 7 cups of water (including coconut water)